-In summary, we have studied the crystal and electronic structures of the CDW phases of three kagome metals $A$V$_3$Sb$_5$.
+In summary, we have studied the lattice and electronic structures of the CDW phases of three kagome metals $A$V$_3$Sb$_5$.
 The 2$\times$2 CDW (also the $2\times 2\times 2$ one) phase exhibits an inverse Star of David deformation.
 Corresponding STM images simulated agree with recent experiments.
 The nontrivial $\mathbb{Z}_{2}$ nature remains in the CDW band structure.
-We have evaluated the superconducting temperature induced by electron-phonon coupling and found it is much smaller than corresponding experimental value, implying possible unconventional superconductivity in these materials.
+We have evaluated the superconducting temperatures induced by electron-phonon coupling and found they are much smaller than experimental values, implying possible unconventional superconductivity in these materials.